CSIS-NLU/Open-Science-101/Group-Projects/Asteroid Project/readme.md

 These foundational steps will guide us as we dive deeper into the analysis of NASA's asteroid data in the coming days.

-### Day 3:
+### Day 3: Validating Our Hypothesis

+On Day 3 of our NASA workshop, we focused on testing our hypothesis: **Do smaller asteroids move faster than larger ones?** With the right questions in mind, we utilized Python and Pandas to build functions that allowed us to analyze our asteroid data in detail.

+**Key Steps**:

+- **Data Analysis:** We developed Python functions to extract and analyze key metrics.
+- **Visualization:** We created a diagram to visualize the relationship between asteroid size and velocity.
+- **Findings:** The analysis confirmed our hypothesis—smaller asteroids tend to move faster than larger ones.

+Dr. Antonio's guidance was instrumental in refining our approach and ensuring the accuracy of our findings.

 ---

 **Project Artifacts:**

-- `AsteroidData.ipynb` - First rendition of data
+- `AsteroidData.ipynb` - Initial data exploration, focusing on data cleaning and basic analysis.
-- `AsteroidData2.ipynb` - Second rendition of data with visualization of size and velocity
+- `AsteroidData2.ipynb` - In-depth analysis with visualizations of asteroid size and velocity.
-- `AsteroidData.csv`
+- `AsteroidData.csv` - Dataset used in the project, containing relevant asteroid information from NASA.

 ---